Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 Much of this is as expected.
 It is interesting to note that it seems both num ticks and length tend to over estimate at high values.
 This is likely the source of our poor overall residual performance at high bayesian star values.

 ## Regression Diagnostic Plots
-We can inspect the behaviour of these predictors further with regression diagnostic plots.
+We can inspect the behavior of these predictors further with regression diagnostic plots.
 I will use num ticks as an example.

 ![Num_Ticks_Reg_Diag](Num_Ticks_Reg_Diag.png)